intel/iot-js-api/api/ocf/server.md

 - Sends a response to this request.
 - The `data` argument is optional and used with requests such as `create` and `update`.

-The method is typically used from request event handlers, and internally reuses the request information in order to construct a response message.
+The method is typically used from request handlers, and internally reuses the request information in order to construct a response message.

 The method runs the following steps:
 - Return a [`Promise`](./README.md/#promise) object `promise` and continue [in parallel](https://html.spec.whatwg.org/#in-parallel).